 FX Gains and Losses: The exposure gap

 FX gains and losses are prevalent everywhere, while many firms take measures to limit them and protect the books, ‘exposure’ sometimes slips through the crack.
 These exposure gaps can have equally devastating impacts on financial statements, creating unexpected gains or worse, losses that muddle reports, make forecasting difficult and cause headaches for the finance department.
-Fortunately, it is relatively easy to identify, and with the right tools, even easier to fix.
+Fortunately, it is relatively easy to identify, and with the right hedging technology and hedge accounting tools, even easier to fix.
 Let’s explore how these gaps occur and what firms can do to prevent them.

 Gaps in the process